polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/05 - Hello World.md

 In addition, we invoke the **[p5.web.include-css-file]** event, passing in the paths to 3 CSS files.
 These are a part of Micro, which is the subject of another part of the help system - But basically Micro is an alternative to Bootstrap CSS, for those who are acquinted with
 Bootstrap.
+Notice, the `@MICRO` parts is a _"system path variable"_, and will simply _"unroll"_ to `/modules/micro`, or whatever path Micro is installed within.

 Below is all the code from our _"launch.hl"_ file.
+If you want to, you can also simply click the _"flash"_ button, at the bottom of the code, to evaluate this Hyperlambda directly.
+This allows you to see the results of the app, without having to create it.
+Notice, our
+Hello World module can be found at the bottom of your page after having evaluated the code.

 ```hyperlambda-snippet
 /*